Number-1-Python-Glazer/All/Google Cybersecuriy Certifcate documentation and more/!WELCOME READ ME.md

-Welcome , here will be mainly just the documentation from different labs ive done at the google cybersecurity course , this course entails:
+Welcome , here will be mainly just the documentation from different labs ive done (and just documentation in general) at the google cybersecurity course , this course entails:

 COURSE 1.
 FOUNDATIONS OF CYBERSECURITY
 A course focused on the core principles of cybersecurity.
 It outlines security concepts, common threats, basic risk ideas, and the general responsibilities carried by security analysts.